Mequinenza

-Its reservoir, known also as Mar de Aragón, built between 1957 and 1964, has a capacity of 1,530,000,000 m³ and is one of the largest in the country.
-It has a regatta field for rowing and canoeing considered one of the best in Europe for its excellent accessibility and its stable level of water.
-San Blas and Santa Águeda Festivities take place in February and are considered a Festival of Tourist Interest in Aragon.
+Its reservoir, known also as Mar de Aragón, built between 1957 and 1964, has a capacity of 1,530,000,000 m3.

-Name

-The name comes from Miknasa, a Berber tribe that built a defensive settlement at Mequinenza Castle in the 8th century.
-It was Latinized as Miquinencia and appears differently in the documentation until the 19th century, alternating the forms Mquinensa, Miquinença, Mequinença, Mequinensa or Mequinenza.
-The population is known also as "lo poble".
-In Spanish the place name is Mequinenza and in Catalan Mequinensa.

 History and features

 Mequinenza is located where the ancient Iberian city of Octogesa once stood, that played an important role in the battle of Ilerda that took place in June 49 BC between the forces of Julius Caesar and the Spanish army of Pompey Magnus.
 Since 1983 and as part of the research programs of the Museum of Zaragoza and the collaboration with the City Council of Mequinenza three main sites have been excavated by archeologists: Los Castellets, Barranco de la Mina Vallfera and Riols I.